The Drag&Drop Page (Preferences Dialog)

-The Drag&Drop page on the Preferences dialog allows you to configure behaviour of WinSCP when transfering files using drag&drop to other applications.
+The Drag&Drop page on the Preferences dialog allows you to configure behavior of WinSCP when transferring files using drag&drop to other applications.
 It does not affect drag&drop within WinSCP (for example between local and remote panels of Commander interface).

-Use Use temporary folder to select temporary folder download mode, if you cannot use the Drag&drop Shell Extension or you need to overcome its limitations.
+Use Download files via temporary folder to select temporary folder download mode, if you need to overcome limitations of the first mode.
 You cannot use background transfers in temporary folder download mode.
 A drawback of this mode is that the files need to be downloaded to temporary directory first, from where they are copied to the target folder.